Why this QR use case works

 Common mistakes to avoid

-• Launching without response coverage during business hours.
+- Launching without WhatsApp response coverage during business hours.

-• Using generic prompts that create unqualified chat traffic.
+- Using generic prompts like 'Hi' that create unqualified chat traffic.

 Frequently asked questions